bubdm/Xpandables.Net/README.md

         await _entityAccessor.InsertAsync(newPerson, cancellationToken).configureAwait(false);

-        return OkOperation(new CreatedPerson(newPerson.Id));
+        return OkOperation(new CreatedId(newPerson.Id));

         // Note that data will be saved at the end of the control flow
         // if there is no error.
+The OperationResultFilter will process the output message.
-You can add a decorator class to manage this error.
+        // You can add a decorator class to manage the exception.
     }
 }